-This is a cross-sectional study.
-The present study was conducted in the comprehensive health centers of the county of Urmia, the capital of the province of West Azerbaijan.
+This is a cross-sectional study, which was conducted in the comprehensive health centers of the county of Urmia, the capital of the province of West Azerbaijan, Iran.
 The study included 750 married women of reproductive age.
 The sampling process and research implementation took place between May 2, 2020, and May 21, 2020.
-After obtaining the permission from the Ethics Committee and the Department of Research sampling was done through two-stage cluster sampling.
-The health centers in Urmia are divided into three groups according to the Department of Health's classification based on socioeconomic, and cultural status.
-The health centers were classified into 26 with high socioeconomic status, 19 with middle socioeconomic status, and 20 with low socioeconomic status.
-In the first stage, 20 centers (8 centers from the high socioeconomic class, six centers from the middle class, and six centers from the low socioeconomic class) (approximately one-third) were selected through random sampling and using a computer (www.Random.org).
-Then, in the second stage, the size of the samples was calculated and determined concerning the main sample size (750) and through rationing from the selected centers and based on the demographic information available at each center.
+After obtaining the permission from the Ethics Committee and the Department of Research, sampling was done through two-stage cluster sampling.
+The health centers in Urmia are divided into three groups according to the Department of Health's classification based on the socioeconomic, and cultural status.
+To select the health centers for study, the centers were classified into 26 with socioeconomic, 19 with middle high socioeconomic, and 20 with low socioeconomic status.
+In the first stage, 20 centers (eight centers from the high socioeconomic class, six centers from the middle class, and six centers from the low socioeconomic class) (approximately one-third) were selected through random sampling using computer (www.Random.org).
+Then, in the second stage, the sample size was calculated (n=750).
 Afterward, the list of all women under the coverage of each center was extracted, the cases were listed based on their phone number, and samples were selected randomly according to the ratio of that center.
 The researcher contacted the participants using the phone numbers in their medical records and provided them explanations about the purpose and procedure of study as well as confidentiality assurances.
 Then the eligibility of participants were assessed.
 In case of meeting the inclusion criteria and having willingness to participate in the study and announcing their verbal consent, the participants were asked to answer the questions via telephone.
 The participants were ensured that their information would be remained confidential.
 The participants took part in the research freely and voluntarily.
 The sample size was estimated to be 652 through the correlation coefficient test using GPower software; this number was rounded off, and after adding the 15% attrition, the total number was obtained (n=750).